wucdbm/laravel-database-sphinx/README.md

 # sphinx-query-builder

-- If you are using this library standalone and need events, require `illuminate/events` and set a Dispatcher instance to your SphinxConnection
+- If you are using this library standalone and need events, require `illuminate/events` and set a Dispatcher instance to your SphinxConnection if you need events.
-- If you're using this package with Laravel, please refer to `\Illuminate\Database\Connection::resolverFor` where you can set a factory callback that accepts the same parameters as `ConnectionFactory::createConnection`
+- If you're using this package with Laravel, please refer to `\Illuminate\Database\Connection::resolverFor` where you can set a factory callback that accepts the same parameters as `ConnectionFactory::createConnection`.

 ## Example Usage